StardustLID/TEMG4952A-TEAM-5/backend/README.md

 ### Plan for the coming week:

-1. Join all csv files, make sure no columns are left behind
+1. Join all csv files, make sure no columns are left behind.

-2. Format them neatly into pandas dataframe
+2. Format them neatly into pandas dataframe.

-3. Further handle Null and categorical data, assign meaningful values to them
+3. Further handle Null and categorical data, assign meaningful values to them.

-4. Have a clear goal about what to predict upon receiving a reply from UBS
+4. Have a clear goal about what to predict upon receiving a reply from UBS.

-5. Ready to build a statistical model and train our data, which will be the major task in the week after next
+5. Ready to build a statistical model and train our data, which will be the major task in the week after next.

+## Week 2

+### Current status:

+1. Joined all csv files, make sure no columns are left behind.

+2. Formatted them neatly into pandas dataframe.

+3. Further handle Null and categorical data, assign meaningful values to them (partially complete).

+4. Had a clear goal about what to predict upon receiving a reply from UBS.

+### Plan for the coming week:

+1. Consult TA about special data handling.

+2. Plot graphs according to features required by UBS, and to plot meaningful graphs (if any).

+3. Communicate with frontend for the presentation of those graphs.

+4. Investigate on how to alocate $50m portfolio to companies specifying their "size" and "series".

+5. Investigate on how to cluster the data by (i) phases, (ii) size, and (iii) FinTech category.

+6. Research on PCA and statistical model selection.